5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 OCAT has [**OCValidate**](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/ocvalidate#readme) integrated which runs automatically and points to errors when a config.plist is opened.
 Simply pressing  the "Save" button will migrate and update he config.plist to the latest version and feature-set.
 This will fix most of the errors already (unless there are actual configuration errors), without losing settings.

 So a process which previously took minutes to an hour can now be performed within a blink of an eye.
-It also integrates new keys/features added to the config.plist into the GUI automatically – no other Configurator App can do this.
+So fiddling around with OCConfigCompare, sample-config and PropTree is no lionger required to migrate your config.plist to the latest version.
+OCAT also integrates new keys/features added to the config.plist into the GUI automatically – no other Configurator App can do this.

 ## Tools and prerequisites
 - Working Internet Connection